LeonardoGazziro/trips-ingestion/README.md

 # Trips Ingestion
-Code create to ingest CSV file with trips to PostgreSQL, process table and create views.
+Code created to ingest CSV file with trips to PostgreSQL, process table and create views.

 ## Tecnologies